sjtrny/freelens/README.md

 *This library generates CRCs from the message content without any prior transformation.*

+*Update: the checksum that deployed 5x5 tags actually carry has been worked out — it is not the patent's CRC at all, but an affine map over GF(2).
+See [CHECKSUM.md](CHECKSUM.md) and `realcrc.py` for an implementation that both generates and validates it (verified against real tags).
+The 7x7/9x9/11x11 deployed checksums remain unknown.*

 #### Message

 The message is formed by concatenating the binary values of the remaining cells in "reading order",